-The High School Cancer Competition (HSCC) is Australia’s first cancer competition for high school students.
-The HSCC is based on the ACHSC syllabus, and assesses year 10 students’ understanding of the basics of cancer biology, treatment, and prevention, as well as their ability to apply their knowledge of cancer in novel contexts.
+The High School Cancer Competition (HSCC) is Australia’s first science competition about cancer.
+It assesses year 10 students’ understanding of cancer biology, treatment, prevention, and their ability to apply this information in new contexts.

-- Venue: on campus at each participating school (to be organised by teachers)
+- Venue: at the campus of each participating school

-The HSCC is based on the ACHSC Syllabus, which can be accessed here.
+We encourage students to prepare for the HSCC by working through the ACHSC Syllabus with their teachers.
+The HSCC is based on the ACHSC Syllabus, which can be accessed for free here.

 - Cancer Cell Biology

 - Cancer Treatment and Prevention

 For further information or other enquiries, please contact the ACHSC at firstname.lastname@example.org.